Sales prices and price calculation

 Tell PlentyONE which Amazon account the sales price should apply to.

 Therefore, link your Amazon account to PlentyONE in advance.
 Price with ID 1 is set as default sales price for this field.
-If you change this selection, you cannot switch back to Id 1.
+If you change this selection, you cannot go back to ID 1.
 This setting is greyed out until you select an Amazon platform from the list above. |

 eBay accounts |